perfsonar/docs/install_debian.rst

 * Ubuntu 16 Xenial Xerus
 * Ubuntu 18 Bionic Beaver

+Preliminary and partial support of perfSONAR, i.e. only ``perfsonar-testpoint`` bundle at the moment, is also available on the following distributions:

+* Debian 10 Buster

 Debian meta packages are available to install the bundles described in :doc:`install_options`.
 The steps in the remaining sections of this document detail the steps required for installing these bundles.